threeandthreee/Archipelago/worlds/albw/README.md

 ## Known Issues

-- The game crashes during the credits if items are received, e.g. if collect on goal is enabled.
-- If the client is connected before a save is loaded, it gives a fake error message about the loaded save not being an Archipelago save.
 - Checks that logically require portraits or pendants do not show up in the Universal Tracker.

 ## Not Yet Implemented